angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 You will have to adjust the following options:

 * `npmName`: The name under which you want to publish generated npm package.
-  Hint: You __have to__ define a name, or some files will be missed and the generated `README.md` won't make sence!
-See [#6369](https://github.com/swagger-api/swagger-codegen/issues/6369) (TODO@Johannes: send a PR to fix that!)
+  Hint: You __have to__ define a name here, or some files related to a proper npm package will be skipped and the generated `README.md` won't make that much sence!
+This is [by design](https://github.com/swagger-api/swagger-codegen/blob/157e6b7fab4c4b3cddee88fb1100271c2365a6da/modules/swagger-codegen/src/main/java/io/swagger/codegen/languages/TypeScriptAngularClientCodegen.java#L101), see also [#6369](https://github.com/swagger-api/swagger-codegen/issues/6369).
 * `npmVersion`: The version of the generated npm package. (default 1.0.0)
 * `snapshot`: When setting this to true the version will be suffixed with -SNAPSHOT.yyyyMMddHHmm.
   This is very handy if you want to have unique package names to publish.
 * `ngVersion`: The version of angular that will be required by the generated `package.json`.
   It's a good idea to align this version with the angular version of your main app.
 The default is `4.3`.

 This is a complete example for our demo api: